astronautlabs/bitstream/README.md

 being deserialized.
 You could pass any arbitrary data in this fashion, giving you flexibility in how you handle advanced serialization.

+# Debugging Element Serialization

+It can be tricky to know where your app gets stuck reading a Bitstream Element.
+If you set `globalThis.BITSTREAM_TRACE = true` then Bitstream will begin outputting some trace messages to help you understand what field your app got stuck on while reading.
+This can be very helpful when your protocol descriptions have too many bits.

 # Contributing

 Please follow the [Code of Conduct](CODE_OF_CONDUCT.md).